Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 - #### Savings and loading data: To ensure that users return to the app and don't use it as a once-off experience it's important to save any progress that the user has made.
 By offering users a method for saving and retrieving data users are then able to come back to the product and edit any information they've filled in.

 ### Features Left To implement
+- #### Refactoring: Part of the code used can be cleaned up and refactored into shorter code that has the same outcome as code that is currently being used.
 - #### Add global support: mMltiple currencies and languages.
 - #### Create a settings button and/or questions: Allow users to turn on and off elements in the calculator that do or don't relate to them.
 - #### Save data on a central server: Allow users to use the product from different terminals.